MicrosoftDocs/azure-media-services/media-services/latest/security-private-link-concept.md

 ## Private endpoints for Media Services account resources

-Internet access to the Media Services account should be restricted.
 Private endpoints for key delivery, streaming endpoints, and live events are created on the Media Services account instead of being created individually.

 Resources can be connected to multiple virtual networks at the same time.
 A private IP address is created for each streaming endpoint or live event in the Media Services account when a Media Services private endpoint resource is created.
-For example, if you have started two streaming endpoints, a single private endpoint should be created to connect both streaming endpoints to the virtual network.
+For example, if you've started two streaming endpoints, a single private endpoint should be created to connect both streaming endpoints to the virtual network.

-See [Private endpoint connections overview](security-private-link-connect-private-endpoint-concept.md) for a discussion of network access flags, DNS NAME changes, and IP level allow lists.
+See [Private endpoint connections overview](security-private-link-connect-private-endpoint-concept.md) for a discussion of network access flags, DNS NAME changes, and IP level allowlists.

 See [Azure Policy for Media Services](security-azure-policy.md#azure-policies-private-endpoints-and-media-services) to understand the application of Azure Policy for private endpoint scenarios.